-According to the information from and notifications of Human Resources Department of Ocado Company, you can search for Ocado recruitment notices and get information about the firm, as a result, apply for a job, from our website.
+According to the information from and notifications of the Human Resources Department of Ocado Company, you can search for Ocado recruitment notices and get information about the firm, as a result, apply for a job.

-Minimum age to work Ocado: Age limit is 16 years or older.
+Minimum age to work Ocado: The age limit is 16 years or older.